wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/hebrew.md

 toc: true
 ---

+Hebrew, a member of the Semitic language family, boasts a rich history that stretches back thousands of years.
+Rooted in the same linguistic branch as languages such as Arabic and Amharic, Hebrew has evolved considerably from its early iterations, known as Biblical or Classical Hebrew, into the Modern Hebrew spoken in Israel today.

+Biblical Hebrew, the language of the ancient Israelites and the scriptural language of the Hebrew Bible, displays distinctive Semitic features, such as a triconsonantal root system and a grammar based on verb aspect.
+Over the centuries, Hebrew has undergone significant morphological, syntactic, and phonetic changes, influenced by contact with various languages including Aramaic, Greek, and Arabic, and notably in its modern form, German.[^german]

+Hebrew's script, the Hebrew alphabet, has been a constant presence throughout this evolution, though its form has changed over time.
+Early Hebrew was written using a script now referred to as Paleo-Hebrew, which was eventually replaced by the square script we associate with Hebrew today.

+Mastering Hebrew is an invaluable asset for anyone seeking a deeper understanding of Biblical scriptures.
+The Hebrew Bible, or Tanakh, is the foundation of Jewish religious texts and a significant part of Christian Scriptures.
+Being able to read it in the original language opens up a wealth of nuanced meanings and interpretations that can be lost or obscured in translation.

+Moreover, an understanding of Hebrew can greatly enhance the study of Interlinear Bibles.
+These are editions of the scriptures that present the original Hebrew and translated English text side-by-side, line-by-line, thus offering a direct comparison between the original text and its translated counterpart.
+The knowledge of Hebrew can allow readers to delve beneath the surface of the English translation, giving them insight into the structure, connotations, and subtleties of the ancient language, and bringing them closer to the texts as they were first composed and understood.

+[^german]: Since the revival of Modern Hebrew in the late 19th and early 20th centuries saw influences from several European languages, German being one of them.
+This influence is especially noticeable in the realm of vocabulary, where Modern Hebrew has incorporated many loanwords from German.

 ## Semitic language family

 The Semitic language family is a major subdivision of the Afroasiatic language group, native to the Middle East and parts of East Africa.
 Semitic languages are notable for their shared grammatical and syntactical features, including the use of root words and inflectional morphology.